software-mansion/react-native-reanimated/apps/external-worklets-example/README.md

-# React Native Reanimated example app with Fabric
+# React Native Reanimated external worklets example app with Fabric

 ## Installing & running application

 Before running application you need to install all dependencies.
 To do that:

 - In project's root directory run `yarn install`
-- In ExternalWorkletsExample directory run `yarn install`
+- In external-worklets-example directory run `yarn install`

 ### Android